Specifying Line Inductors for Power Converter Noise Filters

 Get the whole Whitepaper now

-Inductor–capacitor (LC) filters are commonly inserted into the inputs and outputs of switched-mode power converters to reduce reflected ripple current and output noise as well as to meet the radiation and susceptibility limits for EMC.
-Although the appropriate filter inductor value can be easily calculated, the inductor performance over the full frequency range can vary significantly between different component suppliers for parts with the same nominal characteristics, leading to poor results and increased conducted and radiated interference.
-The variation in inductor performance is examined in this whitepaper.
+Inductor–capacitor (LC) filters are commonly used at the input and output of switched-mode power converters to reduce reflected ripple current and output noise, and to meet electromagnetic compatibility (EMC) limits for radiation and susceptibility.
+While the required filter inductor value can be calculated easily, actual inductor performance across the full frequency range can vary significantly between component suppliers, even for parts with identical nominal specifications.
+These variations can lead to poor noise attenuation and increased conducted or radiated interference.
+This whitepaper examines the impact of inductor performance differences.

-Most modern DC power converters and all isolated DC/DC converters are of the ‘switched-mode’ type, where external DC voltages are ‘chopped’ at high frequency to produce an internal square-wave AC drive for the isolation transformer.
-The transformer output is then rectified back to DC, with high efficiency and low losses.
-A disadvantage of using switch-mode topologies is that this switching process generates high frequency ripple on the input and output pins along with conducted and radiated noise spikes that can disrupt other equipment.
-There is a trend for power converters to operate at ever-higher frequencies with faster slew rates to increase efficiency, but the resulting noise spectrum is much broader.
+Most modern DC power converters, including all isolated DC/DC converters, use a switched-mode topology, where external DC voltages are switched at high frequency to generate a square-wave AC signal for the isolation transformer.
+The transformer output is then efficiently rectified back to DC, with minimal losses.
+However, a key drawback of switched-mode designs is that the high-speed switching generates high-frequency ripple on both the input and output lines, along with conducted and radiated noise spikes that can interfere with nearby equipment.
+As power converters evolve to operate at increasingly higher frequencies with faster switching transitions, the resulting noise spectrum becomes broader and more challenging to suppress.

 Fig. 1: External LC filters reduce output ripple and noise

-The corner frequency c is given by the following equation:
+The corner frequency fc is defined by the following equation:

 Fig. 2: An external filter with parasitic elements added

-Capacitor equivalent series inductance (ESL) also produces high-frequency effects.
-If these parasitic elements are included, the equivalent circuit of the simple LC filter shown in Figure 1 becomes more like that shown in Figure 2 in reality.
+The capacitor’s equivalent series inductance (ESL) further contributes to high-frequency behavior.
+When these parasitic elements are considered, the simple LC filter shown in Figure 1 more accurately resembles the model illustrated in Figure 2.

 More LLOSS/RLOSS networks can be added to make the model more accurate, but component values are difficult to compute from inductor data sheet information.
 Thus, for a complete model for a particular inductor and core, values must be found empirically.